 Is It Possible to Work While Traveling with Kids in the Mix?

 Of course, you can!
 You just need a little bit more planning work on the logistics, but I can only recommend a family experience like that!

 Check out this post about one of my work & travel adventures with my children.
 And if you’re still not sure if you’re going to be able to survive it, you can also try first working during a normal summer vacation.
 If you like the experience, just repeat for a longer period of time 😉

 If you’re planning to travel around the world, make sure you plan thoroughly how the education part is going to work.
 Are you going to homeschool?
 Are you going to take your children to a local school?
-Don’t forget to check out when the course starts at your new location!
-Not all countries start in the same month 😉 Read more about traveling with kids on this post.
+Don’t forget to check out when the course starts at your new location.
+Not all countries start in the same month!
+Read more about traveling with kids in this post.